First Impressions of Earth

-First Impressions of Earth is the third studio album by American rock band the Strokes.
-It was released through RCA Records first on December 30, 2005, in Germany, and January 3, 2006, elsewhere.
+First Impressions of Earth is the third studio album by American rock band The Strokes.
+It was released through RCA Records first on December 30, 2005, in Germany, and on January 3, 2006, elsewhere.
 Three singles were released from the album: "Juicebox", "Heart in a Cage", and "You Only Live Once".

 Recording

 The album was recorded over a ten-month period.
 The Strokes initially set out to record it with Gordon Raphael, the producer of their first two albums.
-Later on, guitarist Albert Hammond, Jr. introduced them to Grammy Award-winning producer David Kahne (Paul McCartney, Tony Bennett, Sublime), who stepped in to collaborate with Raphael.
-However, the collaboration was not working out and so Raphael stepped down.
-As a result, the majority of the album was produced by Kahne.
+However, guitarist Albert Hammond, Jr. later introduced them to Grammy Award-winning producer David Kahne (Paul McCartney, Tony Bennett, Sublime), and they brought him in to collaborate with Raphael.
+The collaboration did not end up working out, leading Gordon Raphael to step down.
+As a result, Kahne produced the majority of the album.